-The following is a summary of the principal features of the 2020 Plan and its operation, as most recently approved by our Board of Directors (the "Board") and its Compensation Committee in June 2020, subject to stockholder approval.
-This summary does not contain all of the terms and conditions of the 2020 Plan and is qualified in its entirety by reference to the 2020 Plan as set forth in Appendix A.
+The following is a summary of the principal features of the 2020 Plan and its operation.
+This summary does not contain all of the terms and conditions of the 2020 Plan and is qualified in its entirety by reference to the 2020 Plan as set forth in Appendix A to this Proxy Statement or accessed from the SEC's website at www.sec.gov.

-General

-The purposes of the 2020 Plan are to attract and retain the best available personnel for positions of substantial responsibility; to provide additional incentives to employees and consultants of ours and any of our parent or subsidiaries, and members of our Board; and to promote the success of our business.
+General.
+The purposes of the 2020 Plan are to attract and retain the best available personnel for positions of substantial responsibility; to provide additional incentives to employees and consultants of ours and any of our parent and subsidiaries, and members of our Board of Directors; and to promote the success of our business.
 These incentives are provided through the grant of stock options, stock appreciation rights, restricted stock awards, restricted stock units, performance shares and performance units (each, an "Award").